warren-bank/mirror-XMail-mail-server/Readme.txt

 	-Mr hours	= Set log rotate hours step
 	-Mx split-level	= Set the queue split level.
-The value You set here is rounded to the lower prime number higher or equal than the value You've set
+The value You set here is rounded to the lower prime number higher or equal than the value You've set -MR	bytes	= Set the size of the socket's receive buffer in bytes ( rounded up to 1024 ) -MS bytes	= Set the size of the socket's send buffer in bytes ( rounded up to 1024 )

 	[POP3]
 	-Pp port	= Set POP3 server port ( if You change this You must know what You're doing )